postlund/pyatv/docs/documentation/tutorial.md

 # The complete example

-Here is the final code for the application:
+Here is the final code for the application (or here:
+{% include code file="../examples/tutorial.py" %}):

 <details>